HIM 100 Introduction to the Health Information Management Field (3)

 HIM 305 Inpatient Coding and Classification (3)

 Coding and classification schemes used for hospital inpatients will be discussed.
 Special emphasis will be placed on the International Classification of Disease-10th-Clinical Modification (ICD-10-CM) and International Classification of Disease-10th-Procedure Coding System (ICD-10-PCS).
 ICD-9CM will be discussed as legacy.
 Two hours of lecture and two hours of laboratory per week.
-Prerequisites: HIM 100/111/212, BIO 215T, BIO 215L, BIO 216T, and BIO 216L.
+Prerequisites: HIM 100/111/212 and BIO 215.
+Corequisite: Completion of or concurrent enrollment in BIO 216.

 HIM 306 Outpatient Coding and Classification (3)

 Coding and classification schemes used for outpatients in hospitals, ambulatory care centers and physician offices will be discussed.
 Special emphasis will be placed on Current Procedural Terminology, 4th edition (CPT-4), and reimbursement classifications.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: BIO 215T, BIO 215L, BIO 216T and BIO 216L.
-Co-requisite: Completion of or concurrent enrollment in HIM 305.
+Prerequisites: BIO 215.
+Corequisite: Completion of or concurrent enrollment in HIM 305 and BIO 216.

 HIM 309 Legal Aspects of Health Information (3)

 Overview of the legal system, civil procedure, rules of evidence, tort law, corporation law, contracts, and antitrust laws.
 Discussion of specific laws related to health information such as patient consent, the legal health record, privacy, security, access, disclosure, release of information, required reporting, risk management, quality improvement, corporate compliance, medical staff, and worker-related issues.

 HIM 313 Management for the Health Professions (3)